 Estate of Martin Luther King v.
-CBS, Inc.
+CBS, Inc. 13 F. Supp.
+2d 1347 (N.D.
+Ga.
+1998)

+This is from the District Court opinion on appeal in the Court of Appeals opinion above.
 An advance text of Dr. King's speech was available in the press tent; no copyright notice appeared on the text or was asserted concurrent with the giving of the speech.
 CBS contends that there were no restrictions regarding entry into the press tent and that individuals outside of the press entered the area and obtained copies of the day's speeches.
 The Estate argues that Dr. King furnished this advance text for the sole purpose of assisting press coverage of the March and that he had been assured that it would be available only to the press.